 For each section of material covered there will be an assignment of problems on WebAssign.
 Your WebAssign homework counts towards your grade.
 Study groups are encouraged, but students should not become too dependent on others.
 Watching the instructor, or other students, do the problems will not be enough to learn the material.
 It will be necessary for you to do many exercises yourself in order to be successful on the exams.
 Attempts to solve homework problems provide the best way to learn the material and to prepare for exams.

 WebAssign is an online homework system which includes an e-book version of our text.
-If you have a multi-term access code from when taking 226/227, then you do not need to purchase another one.
-(Exception: if you only purchased one-semester access, then you'll need to buy it again.)
+If you have a multi-term access code or “Cengage Unlimited” from when taking 226/227, then you do not need to purchase another one.
 If you buy the book through the Binghamton University Bookstore then it comes with an access code.
 If you do not wish to buy the textbook package through the Bookstore, then you can purchase ($119.99) “Cengage Unlimited”, 1 term -4 months.
 This comes with the ebook and can also be purchased through our Bookstore.
 “Cengage Unlimited” also comes with the option to rent a hard copy of the textbook by just paying for shipping and handling.
 You'll have temporary free access to WebAssign for two weeks into the semester without an access code.
 All information regarding how to login with Class Key and purchase an access code can be found here WebAssign Student Quick Start Guide

 Your username is your Binghamton University username and the institution code is “binghamton”.